shaile09/Projects/README.md

 # Project Overview

- - Bill (an investor) went to work to visit NYC for a few days and he really liked the restaurant options that are available since he is interested in opening a restaurant business himself.
+- Bill (an investor) went to work to visit San Diego for a few days and he really liked the restaurant options that are available since he is interested in opening a restaurant business himself.

- - In the few days he was in NYC, he was using the Yelp to choose different restaurants near his hotel.
-Bill is thinking about opening a restaurant in NYC as there is a lot of variations of food.
-Before he opens a restaurant, he is interested in learning more what types of restaurants are in NYC, what are the yelp reviews, and additional details that would help him open a restaurant.
+-In the few days he was in San Diego, he was using the Yelp to choose different restaurants near his hotel.
+Bill is thinking about opening a restaurant in San Diego as there is a lot of variations of food.
+Before he opens a restaurant, he is interested in learning more about what types of restaurants are in San Diego, what are the yelp review ratings, and additional details that would help him open a restaurant.

 # Description of the source of data